HOME > Student Support > Housing Information > Residence Halls > Mitaka International Hall of Residence > Frequently Asked Questions

 What is the Room Repair Fee?

 Room Repair Fee is the cost of restoring rooms to their original conditions (cleaning, repairing the room) after the residents move out.
 Each of room costs 60,000JPY and residents are required to pay the amount of bill regardless the length of permitted period.
 The bill is issued after you move in.
 Residents need to transfer the amount of bill by the designated day.
 Please note that overseas remittances will not be accepted.
 Please make sure to pay at a bank or ATM in Japan.
+Regardless of whether you move out at the expiration of your stay or during the permitted period of stay, the reparation fee will not be refunded.

 Can I visit the Mitaka International Hall of Residence?

-Mitaka International Hall of Residence:mitaka-jimu.c[atmark]gs.mail.u-tokyo.ac.jp ※Please replace[atmark] to [@].
+Mitaka International Hall of Residence: mitaka-jimu.c[atmark]gs.mail.u-tokyo.ac.jp ※Please replace[atmark] to [@].

 Are meals provided?